pachyderm/pachyderm/doc/deployment/deploy_custom.md

 `--dynamic-etcd-nodes` or
 `--static-etc-volume`.

-[//]: # (todo: provide links to statefulsets)

-`--dynamic-etcd-nodes` is used when your Kubernetes installation has been configured to use StatefulSets.
+`--dynamic-etcd-nodes` is used when your Kubernetes installation has been configured to use [StatefulSets](./on_premises.html#statefulsets).
 As StatefulSet is a useful technology which has been in stable releases of Kubernetes since 2018, it is likely that your on-premises Kubernetes installation is configured to use StatefulSets.